-We have audited the accompanying consolidated statement of financial position of WNS (Holdings) Limited and subsidiaries (the "Company") as of March 31, 2023, and 2022, the related consolidated statements of income, comprehensive income, changes in equity, and cash flows for each of the three years in the period ended March 31, 2023, and the related notes (collectively referred to as the "financial statements").
-These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on the Company's financial statements based on our audits.
+We have audited the accompanying consolidated statement of financial position of WNS (Holdings) Limited and subsidiaries (the "Company") as of March 31, 2024 and 2023, the related consolidated statements of income, comprehensive income, changes in shareholders' equity, and cash flows for each of the three years in the period ended March 31, 2024, and the related notes (collectively referred to as the "consolidated financial statements").
+These consolidated financial statements are the responsibility of the Company's management.
+Our responsibility is to express an opinion on the Company's consolidated financial statements based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free of material misstatement.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the consolidated financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements present fairly, in all material aspects, the financial position of the Company as of March 31, 2023, and 2022, and the results of its operations and its cash flows for each of the three years in the period ended March 31, 2023, in conformity with International Financial Reporting Standards, as issued by the International Accounting Standards Board and the requirements of the Company (Jersey) Law 1991.
+In our opinion, the consolidated financial statements present fairly, in all material aspects, the financial position of the Company as of March 31, 2024 and 2023, and the results of its operations and its cash flows for each of the three years in the period ended March 31, 2024 in conformity with International Financial Reporting Standards, as issued by the International Accounting Standards Board and the requirements of the Company (Jersey) Law 1991.